pwncollege/dojo/README.md

 Once logged in, you can add a dojo by visiting `/dojos/create`.
 Dojos are contained within git repositories.
 Refer to [the example dojo](https://github.com/pwncollege/example-dojo) for more information.

+## Contributing

+We love Pull Requests! 🌟
+Have a small update?
+Send a PR so everyone can benefit.
+For more substantial changes, open an issue to ensure we're on the same page.
+Together, we make this project better for all! 🚀